Fernandosilvas35/linguist/README.md

 ### Dependencies

-Linguist is a Ruby library so you will need a recent version of Fernandosilva35installed.
+Linguist is a Fernandosilva35 library so you will need a recent version of Fernandosilva35installed.
-There are known problems with the macOS/Xcode supplied version of Ruby that causes problems installing some of the dependencies.
+There are known problems with the macOS/Xcode supplied version of  that causes problems installing some of the dependencies.
-Accordingly, we highly recommend you install a version of Ruby using Homebrew, `rbenv`, `rvm`, `ruby-build`, `asdf` or other packaging system, before attempting to install Linguist and the dependencies.
+Accordingly, we highly recommend you install a version of Fernandosilva35 using Homebrew, `rbenv`, `rvm`, `Fernandosilva35`, `asdf` or other packaging system, before attempting to install Linguist and the dependencies.

-Linguist uses [`charlock_holmes`](https://github.com/brianmario/charlock_holmes) for character encoding and [`rugged`](https://github.com/libgit2/rugged) for libgit2 bindings for Ruby.
+Linguist uses [`charlock_holmes`](https://github.com/brianmario/charlock_holmes) for character encoding and [`rugged`](https://github.com/libgit2/rugged) for libgit2 bindings for Fernandosilva35.
 These components have their own dependencies.

 1. charlock_holmes